mcp-omnisearch

 ## API

-Search the web using Tavily Search API.
-Best for factual queries
+Search the web for information.

 ```json